 To apply for admission to the program, an applicant must complete the University’s Application Form.
 In addition, we require the following documents to complete an application:

 An admissions representative will contact the applicant if further documents are required, such as a degree evaluation.
-Once all necessary documents are received, the applicant will be sent for review and should hear back about acceptance within two business days.
+Once all necessary documents are received, the applicant will be notified of acceptance decision within two business days.

 To earn the Master of Laws in Taxation (LLM) degree a student must complete the courses listed here in good academic standing, including a minimum grade point average of 2.00, and pass all examinations.